abc123yuanrui/cp-vton-plus/README.md

 5) Train TOM network
 6) Test/evaluate with test set, test GMM first, then copy warped clothes & masks inside `data/test` directory, and test TOM

-## Installation
-This implementation is built and tested in PyTorch 0.4.1.
-Pytorch and torchvision are recommended to install with conda: `conda install pytorch=0.4.1 torchvision=0.2.1 -c pytorch`
-<br/>For all packages, run `pip install -r requirements.txt`

-## Data preparation
-1) Run `python data_download.py`, it will download the full dataset into data/ folder, both train and test.
-2) Run `python dataset_neck_skin_correction.py`, for both 'train' and 'test' data for training and testing.
-Please set the correct paths in the script before running.
-It will add a new segmentation label for neck/skin areas, and save the new segmentation in "image-parse-new" folder.
-You need to run twice for both train and test data.
-Alternatively, you can also use our corrected segmentation files.
-We uploaded the corrected segmentation here: [image-parse-new](https://drive.google.com/drive/folders/1fol0mMvrgjGE5lZlqR7y-7LhOOraU1wQ).
-3) Run `python body_binary_masking.py`, for both 'train' and 'test' data for training and testing.
-Please set the correct paths in the script before running.
-It will create the body binary masks for the inputs of the networks.
-You need to run for both train and test data for training and testing.

 ## Training
 Run `python train.py` with your specific usage options for GMM and TOM stage.